HappyFaceGoettingen/HappyFace-MadMask/README.md

 --------------------------
 ## HappyFace-MadMask (RPM builder)
 A RPM builder for HappyFace-MadMask modules, Mobile compnents, services and some dependent libraries.
-The resulting packages, after executing HappyFace-MadMask/rebuild.sh, are HappyFace-MadMask, MadMask-R-libs and MadFoxd RPMs.
+The resulting packages, after executing HappyFace-MadMask/rebuild.sh, are HappyFace-MadMask, MadMask-R-libs and MadFoxd RPM packages under RPMS directory.

 ### How to build RPMs
      $ ./rebuild.sh build madmask
      $ ./rebuild.sh build libs
      $ ./rebuild.sh build madfoxd

-### Test packages (removing and installing them indeed)
+### Testing packages (removing and installing them indeed)
      $ ./rebuild.sh test

 --------------------------
-## MadFoxd (Meta-monitoring Analytics Device for Firefox daemon)
+## MadFoxd (Mobile/Meta-monitoring Analytics Device for Firefox daemon)
 A Meta-Browser service capturing browser canvases via Firefox using the MadFox addon.
 This service is extendable to download JSON and WSDL web services as files.

 ### Components